-Charles is a charming but gaffe-prone thirtysomething whose friends are getting married one after the other, with him as the most likely candidate to be best man.
+Charles (Grant) is a charming but gaffe-prone thirtysomething whose friends are getting married one after the other, with him as the most likely candidate to be best man.
 He has come to find attending weddings unbearably tedious, and he himself remains single (or, as an ex-girlfriend of his puts it, a "serial monogamist").
+His circle of closest friends - his brother David (David Bower), his flatmate Scarlett (Charlotte Coleman), siblings Fiona (Kristin Scott Thomas) and Tom (James Fleet), and partners Matthew (John Hannah) and Gareth (Simon Callow) - are likewise all unmarried for various reasons.

-One day, at yet another wedding, he meets Carrie (Andie MacDowell), and he has a one-night stand with her.
+One day, at yet another wedding, Charles meets Carrie (Andie MacDowell), and he has a one-night stand with her.
 When he meets her again at another wedding, he begins to think she might be the right one.
 Unfortunately, she's now engaged to someone else...

-Contains examples of:
+The film contains examples of:

 - Author Appeal: Oh, Richard Curtis, with your clumsily adorable Hugh Grant characters and your alluring American women and your quirkily awkward dialogue and your minor social crises.

 - The bride and groom from the first wedding, Angus and Laura, have become parents by the end of the film (Laura having been three months pregnant on their wedding day).